whisperity/envprobe/README.md

 the variable can still be managed locally, in an ad-hoc fashion.
 A variable with `ignored` type will result in Envprobe rejecting every access (`get`, `set`) on that variable.

-Envprobe contains built-in heuristics to figure out the type of a variable, but in case you know your environment better, you can specify Envprobe not to stand in your way, with the `epc set-type` command:

-    epc set-type MY_VARIABLE -t path

-The above example sets the type &mdash; this is your user's configuration saved locally &mdash; of `MY_VARIABLE` to `path`.
-In your shells, your configuration overrides the built-in heuristics, and the variable will always be considered what you specified.

-To delete a preference, use `-d`: `epc set-type MY_VARIABLE -d`.
-This will revert `MY_VARIABLE` back to the default heuristic.

 Advanced: Obtaining variable types and descriptions from the community